 I’d walk around on the verge of tears all day long, every day.
 I felt really scared.
 I felt sad.
 I felt angry.
 I felt like a failure.
-I felt worried about my young kids.
+I felt worried about my young children.
 And, I felt very very alone.
-I’m referring to a time in my life 11 years ago, when I was first getting divorced.
-I didn’t know one person who was getting divorced and I felt like had no one.
-No one to talk to, no one to listen, and no one who knew how I was feeling.
+I’m referring to a time in my life several years ago, when I was first getting divorced.
+I didn’t know one person who was going through a divorce and I felt like had no one.
+No one to talk to, no one to listen, and no one who understood how I was feeling.

-For those getting divorced, here are 12 things I wish someone would have told me all those years ago:
+For those getting divorced, here are 12 things I wish someone would have told me when I was getting divorced: